-7. Selling your home
+7 Selling your home

 - 7.1 You can sell your home at any time. - 7.2 If you do not own 100% of your home, you must inform your landlord when you intend to sell your share. - 7.3 If you do own 100% of your home, you can sell it on the open market.
 For example, through an estate agent.
 In some circumstances, you may need to inform third parties about your intention to sell.
-Your legal adviser will tell you if this is the case. - 7.4 Landlord's nomination period - 7.4.1 When you give the landlord notice that you intend to sell your share in your home, the landlord has a period of time to find a buyer.
+Your legal adviser will tell you if this is the case.

+7.4 Landlord's nomination period

+- 7.4.1 When you give the landlord notice that you intend to sell your share in your home, the landlord has a period of time to find a buyer.
 This is called a nomination period, and it is specified in the 'Key information about the home' document.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available. - 7.4.2 If the landlord does not find a buyer within the nomination period, you can sell your home yourself on the open market.
 For example, through an estate agent.
 If you sell on the open market, you can either: - Find a buyer for your share.
 The buyer would need to be approved by your landlord - Sell 100% of your home.
 In order to do this, you would purchase the remaining shares in your home and then immediately sell the 100% ownership to your buyer.
 The transactions happen simultaneously so the money for the staircasing purchase comes from your buyer.
-This is known as "back-to-back" staircasing

-7.4.3 There are certain limited circumstances where the landlord's nomination period does not apply.
+This is known as "back-to-back" staircasing - 7.4.3 There are certain limited circumstances where the landlord's nomination period does not apply.
 These include the death of a leaseholder or if a court order requires you to transfer your ownership.
 You should ask your legal adviser if you think these circumstances may apply.

-The landlord's nomination period also does not apply once you own 100% of your home.

-- 7.4.4 If your landlord finds a buyer during their nomination period, the price will be at the current market value of your share of the home based on a RICS valuation. - 7.4.5 If you sell your share on the open market, without first following the landlord nomination process set out in your lease, your landlord may require the new owner to make an additional payment and complete final staircasing. - 7.5 Selling fees and costs - 7.5.1 The landlord may charge you a fee when you sell your home.
+The landlord's nomination period also does not apply once you own 100% of your home. - 7.4.4 If your landlord finds a buyer during their nomination period, the price will be at the current market value of your share of the home based on a RICS valuation. - 7.4.5 If you sell your share on the open market, without first following the landlord nomination process set out in your lease, your landlord may require the new owner to make an additional payment and complete final staircasing.

+7.5 Selling fees and costs

+- 7.5.1 The landlord may charge you a fee when you sell your home.
 The cost is stated in the 'Summary of costs' document. - 7.5.2 You are responsible for seeking legal advice when you sell your home.
-You will need to pay your legal fees. - 7.6 Valuations - 7.6.2 The sale price of your home is based on a RICS valuation.
-Further info can be found on the RICS website.
+You will need to pay your legal fees.